PenTagaris/oldmapsnewtracks/_posts/2018-02-22-RegardingHobbits.md

 comments: true
 ---

 Finally, the reason we'd come to New Zealand in the first place: Hobbiton!
 Just kidding, but we are ginormous dorks so we were pretty excited to see the film set.
 We showed up in the afternoon and had a few hours to wait before our tour started, so we killed time scarfing down ice cream and perusing the gift shop.
 Because of course there's a gift shop.
-You can buy Gandalf's magic scarf (pretty sure Tolkein never mentioned a magic scarf, but hooray merchandising).
+You can buy Gandalf's magic scarf (pretty sure Tolkien never mentioned a magic scarf, but hooray merchandising).

 {% include postpic.html file="IMG_20171218_151615.jpg" caption="We made it!
 And there's ice cream!
 And a very hairy Justin!" %}